mmmmm222/functions-session/README.md

 <p>&nbsp;</p>

+### passing arguments

    - We can pass arguments to the C function in two ways:

 >  `1- Pass by Value`     `2- Pass by Reference`